Fake Online Reviews? Here’s What You Can Do About Them.

 Prove Your Case

-However, even when reporting fake online reviews, you need to be thorough and prove your case.
+However, even when reporting fake online reviews, you must be thorough and prove your case.

 Take the time to investigate and compile the necessary evidence.
 Only then will your case be taken seriously and gives you the best chance of getting them removed.